guschris/fileq/README.md

 * **Task Completion/Failure Handling:** Completed and failed tasks are moved to a "complete" subdirectory.
 * **`inotify` Monitoring (Optional):** Continuously monitors the task directory for new tasks.
 * **Custom Task Directory:** The task directory can be specified as a command-line argument.
+* **Concurrent task execution:** run multiple instances of the program on the same task directory to execute multiple tasks at the same time

 ## Compilation